rascol/Raspberry-Pi-PPS-Client/README.md

 $ git clone --depth=1 https://github.com/rascol/PPS-Client
 $ cd PPS-Client
 ```
-Now (assuming that the kernel source version was 4.1.20) make the pps-client project. `KERNELDIR` must point to the folder containing the compiled Linux kernel.
+Now (assuming that the kernel source version is 4.1.20) make the pps-client project.
+The `KERNELDIR` argument must point to the folder containing the compiled Linux kernel.
 If not, change it to point to the correct location of the "linux" folder.
 ```
 $ make CROSS_COMPILE=$CROSS_COMPILE KERNELDIR=~/rpi/linux KERNELVERS=4.1.20-v7+
 ```